Bullying and harassment

 It is crucial to keep a detailed written record of incidents.
 You can use our interactive bullying and harassment diary to do this.
 A diary will clarify exactly what is happening and provides vital evidence if you decide to make a complaint.

 Complete your diary as soon as possible after each event.
 If it is hard to write things down at work, keep a note on your phone and write it down later at home.
 We will need to see this diary of events if you wish to take further action.
-Do not write patient names but you can refer to colleagues by using initials.
+Do not write patient names, but you can refer to colleagues using their initials.

 Please see our 'when to contact us' section if you want further help.